metteghijsen/metteghijsen.nl/README.md

 ## Project description
 This is the portfolio website I use to show my work.
-Feel free to take a look in this repository if you're curious how this site is made! <br> If you have any questions, do not hesitate to contact me via mette.ghijsen@student.fontys.nl :).
+Feel free to take a look in this repository if you're curious how this site is made! <br> If you have any questions, do not hesitate to contact me via info@metteghijsen.nl :).

 ## Installation
 You can "install" this web page by downloading it and running it on a live server.
 You could use an external application such as XAMPP for this purpose.
 IDEs like Visual Studio Code have this feature built in.